Jav1ki4N/OSPTEK_RFT_TFT_Adapter/README.md

 ![](https://raw.githubusercontent.com/Jav1ki4N/OSPTEK_RFT_TFT_Adapter/refs/heads/main/Verification/HowItLooksLike.jpg)

-The display fits just as well, but an EVA form tape (1mm) can be placed between the board and the display.
+The display fits just as well, but an EVA form tape (1mm) can be placed between the board and the display to fix it.

 ![](https://raw.githubusercontent.com/Jav1ki4N/OSPTEK_RFT_TFT_Adapter/refs/heads/main/Verification/ItWorksOnMyDevice.gif)

 The code for testing has been attached in the files, noted that it only runs on vare metal STM32F4.